skynav/ttt/README.md

 Prior to performing a build, the following requirements must be met:

-- Install Java JDK 7 or 8.
+- Install Java JDK 8.
-- Install maven 3.1 (or greater).
+- Install maven 3.8 (or greater).
 - Perform one-time installation of third party library dependencies as follows, where `$TTT_HOME` is set to the directory where the `ttt` repository is cloned:

 <pre>